fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 ### Troubleshooting Cross Account Roles

+* Cross-Account Roles are IAM Roles in an account A which are accessed by identities in account B
+    * Like all roles, they consist of two parts: a trust policy, and a permissions policy
 * Using STS:AssumeRole - Common Issues
     * Check the external account has permission to call STS:AssumeRole - Dev Account IAM Policy
     * Check the external account is trusted AND has permission to perform the action you are attempting - Prod Account, Role